JorgeAlcaldeG/netflix/README.md

   - Active users (can log in and watch movies)
   - Disabled (can't login)
 * All of those satus can be changed with admin privileges.*

+**Disclaimer:**
+This project was created for educational purposes only.
+All movie posters used belong to their respective copyright holders and are used here as placeholders to simulate a real-world streaming interface.
+No commercial use is intended.
 ## Screenshots
 ### Sections whithout login (visitor)
 #### Main page